josephj/dataurize/README.markdown

 # dataurize

-A command-line tool that replaces CSS background image to both Data URI and MTHML .
+A command-line tool that replaces CSS background image to both Data URI and MHTML.

 ## Warning